Skip to main content

 What is bipolar disorder?

-Bipolar disorder is a long-term chemical imbalance that causes rapid changes in mood and behavior.
+Bipolar disorder is a mood disorder that causes cycles of rapid mood and behavior changes.
 High moods are called mania.
 Low moods are called depression.
 Sometimes you will feel manic and sometimes you will feel depressed.
-You can have alternating episodes of mania and depression.
+Episodes of mania or depression may last 1 to 2 weeks or longer.
+You can have mixed symptoms of mania and depression as part of the same episode.
 This is called a mixed bipolar state.

 What increases my risk for bipolar disorder?